 - Use a soft-bristled brush to clean the mold or dirt from the fabric while it’s dry.

-- Mix 1/3 cups of water with 2/3 cups of vinegar.
+- Mix 1/2 cup of water with 1/2 cup of vinegar and some squirts of dishwashing liquid.
 Spray the chair with this solution.

 - Work the cleaning solution into the fabric of your chair, using the brush or a clean cloth.